tlswg/tls13-spec/draft-ietf-tls-tls13.md

 corresponding functions defined in {{RFC7748}}, 32 bytes for x25519 and 56
 bytes for x448.

-If the length of the encoding or format of the encoding does not match the selected group, peer MUST abort the handshake with an "illegal_parameter" alert.
+If the length of the encoding, format of the encoding or point coordinates do not match the selected group, peer MUST abort the handshake with an "illegal_parameter" alert.

 Note: Versions of TLS prior to 1.3 permitted point negotiation;
 TLS 1.3 removes this feature in favor of a single point format